maxandersen/quarkus-insights-effective-persistence/readme.md

 A nice big mix of jbang, quarkus, hibernate, sakila test db, postgres and some jooq for fun.

+Edit the example using jbang: `j! edit --open db.java`

 This readme.md is a obsidian.md presentation/note document.

 ---